Ricky Ponting: Troubles against the short ball

 Ponting scored the first ever double-century (209) at his home ground Bellerive Oval (pictured) in the Third Test against Pakistan.

 Leading West Indian batsmen Chris Gayle and Shivnarine Chanderpaul returned for the opening Test of the 2009–10 Australian cricket season starting on 26 November in Brisbane, after the industrial dispute was resolved.
 Ponting scored 55 in an Australian innings victory, before many sections of the media attacked the West Indies lack-lustre performance.
-Ponting produced scores of 35 and 20 in the following Test in Adelaide, as the touring side responded to their critics by securing a draw.
+Ponting produced scores of 35 and 20 in the following Test in Adelaide, as the touring team responded to their critics by securing a draw.
 For the first time since 2002, Ponting slid out of the top ten Test batting rankings—dropping to 12th—as Australia faced the prospect of falling to third in the team rankings if they were not able to achieve victory in the final Test of the series.
 Matters got worse for Ponting, as former Australian fast-bowler Rodney Hogg voiced that he should be sacked as captain and replaced with New South Wales leader Simon Katich.
 He said the team had become a "boys club" and was not preparing adequately for the future.
 However, former Australian Test opening batsman Justin Langer labelled Hogg's comments as "rubbish", something that was backed by Katich.

 In the first innings of the Third and final Test, Ponting was immediately greeted with short pitched bowling.
 After mis-timing a pull-shot from Roach on his first ball, Ponting was struck on the elbow in the following delivery.
 After battling through obvious discomfort, Ponting eventually retired hurt on 23 from 25 balls—the only time he had taken such action in his international career.
 Nevertheless, he did manage to hit two fours and a six from short deliveries in Roach's 12th over.
 Michael Clarke replaced Ponting at his number three batting position, as the Australia captain did not want to risk further damage to his elbow tendon injury ahead of the Boxing Day Test against Pakistan in Melbourne.
 Nevertheless, Australia collapsed and he eventually came to the wicket at number nine, with Australia at 7/125.
 The West Indian bowlers again bowled short deliverers to Ponting until he turned one such delivery to short-leg and was dismissed for two.